A quick, handy guide to Natural Deodorant:

-- Deodorise – natural deos MUST help to neutralise any odours that may occur by sweating.
+- Deodorise – natural deodorants MUST help to neutralise any odours that may occur by sweating.
 Sweat itself is odourless, but becomes smelly when bacteria break the sweat down into acids.
 So a natural deodorant must be able to quickly and effectively combat this with key ingredients that have both deodorising and sweat absorption actions.

 - Detoxify – one of the reasons many people switch to natural deodorant is because they are worried about how mass market anti-perspirants work to block sweat glands, stopping pores from releasing sweat effectively.
-When switching to a natural deo, it can take a bit of time for sweat glands to respond and reach a new balance, so the ideal natural deodorant helps with this process using key detoxifying ingredients.
+When switching to a natural deodorant, it can take a bit of time for sweat glands to respond and reach a new balance, so the ideal deodorant helps with this process using key detoxifying ingredients.

 Best Natural Ingredients for Deodorants

 There are many natural deodorant brands and products available today (trust us, we’ve tried MANY of them!) but they do vary widely in quality and effectiveness.

 A trend of ‘make your own’ natural deodorant has also started and whilst it may work for some, we would not recommend doing this without some proper training first!
 We like to leave our armpits to the natural skincare experts, who have taken years to discover the best formula for fragrant, fresh feeling underarms.

 Here’s our top five ingredients to look for when choosing a natural deodorant this season: